idrassi/DirHash/README.md

 if `-mscrypto` specified, program will use Windows native implementation of hash algorithms (This is always enabled on Windows ARM platforms since OpenSSL is too slow on them).

 if `-sum` is specified, program will output the hash of every file processed in a format similar to shasum.

+if `-sumRelativePath` is specified (only when -sum is specified), the file paths are stored in the output file as relative to the input directory.

 if `-verify` is specified, program will verify the hash against value(s) present on the specified file.
 The argument to this switch must be either a checksum file or a result file.